Condemor-bit/esmiprimeritodia/README.md

 Download & subtitles with IA is a notebook to transcribe videos in different languages using openIA's Whisper algorithm.
 It adds english and spanish subtitles to the original video, translating with google translate.
-It is easily customizable to other languages.
+Is easily customizable to other languages.

-It is written especially for Youtube videos, but can works with any format of video supported by whisper.
+Is written especially for Youtube videos, but can works with any format of video supported by whisper.

 Any suggestions for improvement will be appreciated.